What to see

 What to do

-The surprising thing here is the absence of a perception, namely perceiving your own saccades.
-The mechanism behind this is called “saccadic suppression”; it is useful to suppress the motion blur during your saccades, which would be quite distracting were it not for saccadic suppression.
-The suppression is not total (different publications differ in effect strength between a factor of 3 to 10), but it is good enough, obviously.
+The interesting thing here is the absence of a perception, namely not perceiving your own saccades under normal circumstances.
+The mechanism behind this is called “saccadic suppression”.
+This mechanism is useful to suppress the motion blur during your saccades, which would be quite distracting, were it not for saccadic suppression.
+The suppression is not total (different studies differ in effect strength between a factor of 3 to 10), but it is good enough, obviously.
 The duration depends on the size of the saccade, 50 ms is in the right ballpark.